 Alexandra joined Academic Human Resources in June of 2008.
 Prior to coming to University of Michigan, Alexandra worked as an Assistant General Counsel at Wayne State University, where she focused on labor and employment law and collective bargaining issues.
 Alexandra also worked as a union-side attorney in a law firm specializing in public sector labor law in educational settings.
 Alexandra has a Bachelor’s degree in International Relations from James Madison College at Michigan State University and a Juris Doctor from University of Detroit Mercy School of Law.
 Alexandra is the contract administrator for the labor contract with the Lecturers’ Employee Organization (LEO).
 Her current responsibilities also include, LEO and GEO general contract administration and advising units on faculty personnel matters.

 Tammy Deane — Business Administrator

-Tammy has been at the University since June 1995.
+Tammy Deane — Business Administrator Tammy has been at the University since June 1995.
 She held numerous positions within University Human Resources including a position in Academic Human Resources from 1997-2000.
 She moved to the College of Engineering in May of 2000 where she worked in the College’s Human Resource Office.
 Tammy returned to Academic Human Resources in April 2006.
 She processes the monthly Academic Regents Personnel Action Items and coordinates the Promotion and Tenure process for the University, in conjunction with the Provost Office.
+In addition, she is the finance, HR and facilities department administrator for several UHR departments.
 Tammy has a Bachelor’s degree in Business Management.